-DED The causes of are different from those of DED brought on by cataract surgery.
-Although preoperative DED can worsen postoperative DED, the dry eye disease (DED) ranges from 5% to 50% if we look at the global prevalence of disease.(6) Currently, this the recommended approach to treating cataracts is phacoemulsification in conjunction with intraocular lens implantation.
+The causes of DED are different from those of DED brought on by cataract surgery.
+Although preoperative DED can worsen postoperative DED, the dry eye disease (DED) ranges from 5% to 50% if we look at the global prevalence of this disease.(6) Currently, the recommended approach to treating cataracts is phacoemulsification in conjunction with intraocular lens implantation.
 On the other hand, this process might result in decreasing the density of goblet cells, which could lower vision quality by weakening the lipid layer in tears, creating instability in tears, and influencing the function of the eye.
 (7)

-Throughout the procedure involved in the surgery of cataractbefore, during, as well as after surgery can impact function and metabolism of conjunctival goblet cells.
-Postoperative iniurv ocular surface can promote increased production of arachidonic acid, while cyclooxygenases mediate a rise in proinflammatory prostaglandin A. Although postoperative dry eye is typically the resulting inflammatory transient. reactions stimulate the production of neurotrophic factors that aid in corneal nerve regeneration.
-(8, 9)
+The procedure involved in the surgery of cataract-before, during, as well as after surgery can impact the function and metabolism of conjunctival goblet cells.
+Postoperative ocular surface injury can promote increased production of arachidonic acid, while cyclooxygenases mediate a rise in proinflammatory prostaglandin A. Although postoperative dry eye is typically transient, the resulting inflammatory reactions stimulate the production of neurotrophic factors that aid in corneal nerve regeneration. ^(8, 9)

 The most reported complaint after uncomplicated phacoemulsification is dry eye.
-Thus, quality of life compromises, daily life activities like reading, driving, computer use also affect.(10) Formerly dry eye symptoms are managed by increasing the tears production and quality, subsiding ocular surface inflammation, management of underlying eyelid pathologies with diet modification and routine life.
+Thus, quality of life compromises, daily life activities like reading, driving, computer use also affect.(10) Formerly dry eye symptoms managed by increasing the tears are production and quality, subsiding ocular inflammation, surface management of underlying eyelid pathologies with diet modification and routine life.
 Use of antiinflammatory medications and eye drops used for lubrication of eyes post-surgery can mitigate symptoms caused by dry eye that is a conventional to treat dry eye to relief symptoms but only for short period of time.
-Artificial tears don't treat the underlaying inflammation.(11)
+Artificial tears don't treat the underlying inflammation.(11)